XiangyiKong/cs373-idb/README.md

 ```
 $> pip install -r requirements.txt
 ```
+3. Make sure you have a copy of local.py or create it in the app/ directory.
+This file currently contains the marvel private api key and the flask secret key.
-3. Run it with
+4. Run it with
 ```
-python run.py
+$> python run.py
 ```